 This course provides an introduction to the basic knowledge and techniques used in physics and needed to analyse physical problems in the research and development environment.
 It provides an introduction to the physics of motion, the properties of fluids, electrical devices and heat transfer.

 The course is designed specifically to cater to the needs of students in science-based courses at the Ourimbah Campus.
 Students in a range of disciplines at Ourimbah including Exercise and Sport Science, Food Technology and Marine Biology will find this course useful.
 There is an emphasis on practical applications of physics so that at the end of the course students should be able recognise and develop solutions to problems in their area of specialisation that relate to basic physics.

-1. been introdceed to basic concepts in physics relevant to the professional practice of science
+1. Been introdceed to basic concepts in physics relevant to the professional practice of science

-2. developed student understanding of how and why scientists use physics to solve problems.
+2. Developed student understanding of how and why scientists use physics to solve problems.

-3. developed basic problem solving skills using basic mathematics and physics.
+3. Developed basic problem solving skills using basic mathematics and physics.

 The courses consists of 3 parts.

-Motion, Force and Torque, Energy and Momentum.
+- Classical Mechanics: Motion, Force and Torque, Energy and Momentum.

-Electric Fields, Potential Electrical Energy and Capacitance, Current and Resistance, Direct Current Circuits.
+- Electricity: Electric Fields, Potential Electrical Energy and Capacitance, Current and Resistance, Direct Current Circuits.

-Mechanical Properties of Solids, Density and Pressure in Liquids, Fluid Flow, Temperature and heat transfer
+- Properties of Matter: Mechanical Properties of Solids, Density and Pressure in Liquids, Fluid Flow, Temperature and heat transfer

-|Contact Hours||Lecture: for 3 hour(s) per Week for Full Term
+Face to Face On Campus 3 hour(s) per Week for Full Term

-Tutorial: for 3 hour(s) per Week for 6 weeks
+Face to Face On Campus 3 hour(s) per Week for 6 Weeks